Troubleshooting

 hamtrax --version) and Node version (node --version). - File at the Hamtrax-CLI GitHub Issues page.

-Do not paste your API key into the bug report -- the CLI redacts it from --verbose output, but if you copy from elsewhere, scrub it first.
+Do not paste your API key into the bug report.
+The CLI's structured errors do not include the plaintext key, but if you copy from elsewhere, scrub it first.